afx9000/infrastructure_as_code/README.md

 ```

 ## Tools
-The only tool needed to run this is `terraform`.
+The only tools needed to provision the infrastructure are `terraform` and `bash`.

+## Provisioning
+To satisfy the need to provision the infrastructure in a single command, I have included the script `provision.sh`.
+Simply run `./provision.sh` in this directory once you have confirmed your aws keys work correctly.